 School activities, including dances, are for enrolled Heritage students only.
-Evening dances sponsored by the Scholar council are for scholars in grades 10-12 only.
+Evening dances sponsored by the Scholar council are for scholars in grades 10-12 (Mesa and Gateway Campuses); grades 9-12 (Laveen and Maricopa Campuses).
 Allowance is made for certain specifically announced activities for scholars to invite other than Heritage students to attend.
 However, these scholars must secure a guest pass in advance from the administration during regular school hours for each non-Heritage student.
 Such pass must be presented at the door with a photo ID.